Herbs For Liver: Burdock Root, Lemon Balm, Turmeric

 Eliminating unhealthy foods while incorporating nutrient-dense foods and herbs can induce drastic improvements in one’s health over time.
 So, while a short-term “cleanse” is not a cure-all, we see this cleanse as a way to become more aware of the foods we eat and interrupt our normal routine.
 Through becoming more aware of our food choices, we help ourselves to make conscious decisions about the foods we allow into our lives.
 The hope here is that mindset of being thoughtful/careful about our food choices will continue forward and create small but significant long-term shifts in our daily health habits.

 As always, consult your doctor before making diet/lifestyle changes and if you need a licensed primary care physician to help you with improving your health naturally in the Portland Metro area, we would be honored to serve you.
 Either way, thank you for watching and we hope this information helps you.
-FYI: this article is part of our Summer, 2019 90-Day Thyroid Rehab Series.

 Dr. Vy Simeles ND, LAc